 - Revamp Your Catch-all: We all have that catch-all spot where we tend to toss anything and everything.
 But let’s make it more intentional and organized.
 Consider using a basket or storage cart to corral those miscellaneous items that need a temporary home.
 This way, you can kickstart the clean-up process without feeling overwhelmed.

-- Arrange Weekly Outfits: The last thing you want is to be late for work because your ADHD brain wouldn’t let you settle on an outfit.
+- Arrange Weekly Outfits: The last thing you want is to be late for work because your ADHD brain won’t let you settle on an outfit.
 A simple solution is to line up five outfits for the week on Sunday.
 Iron and hang them in your closet in order of work days.
 Also, decide on shoes and accessories beforehand.